Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 7^2 == 49
 ```

-Plus, In this example, notice that keywords of default and action="count" is dealt with
+Plus, In this example, notice that keywords of default and action="count" are dealt with

 So far, you've gone through the basic usage of argparse module.